IntAttention: A Fully Integer Attention Pipeline for Efficient Edge Inference: Background and Motivation

 \paragraph{Integer-only softmax in Transformer quantization.} Fully integer softmax schemes are integrated into integer-quantized Transformer pipelines.
 I-BERT uses low-order integer polynomials and iterative integer refinements to approximate softmax \cite{kim2021bert}.
 I-ViT introduces \emph{Shiftmax}, expressing the exponential via bit shifts and additions \cite{li2023vit}.
 I-LLM proposes \emph{DI-ClippedSoftmax}, performing clipping and scaling entirely in integer form \cite{hu2024llm}.
 Although these methods deliver a true integer dataflow, they usually depend on quantization-aware training or calibration to recover accuracy, and add runtime overhead for scale/clip estimation factors that limit their seamless deployment on edge devices.

 In summary, hardware co-design approaches deliver very high efficiency but depend on specialized logic and retraining, which limits portability.
 Input-aware quantization and LUT-based methods are more deployable, but they typically leave the normalization step in floating-point or high-precision calculation, so the dataflow is still mixed-precision.
 Integer-only softmax methods promise a fully integer path, but they require model adaptation through fine-tuning or reconstruction.
-None of these families removes the full $\mathrm{dequantize}\rightarrow\mathrm{softmax}\rightarrow\mathrm{requantize}$ loop in a way that is both strictly integer and truly plug-and-play.
+None of these families removes the full $\mathrm{dequantize}\rightarrow\mathrm{softmax}\rightarrow\mathrm{requantize}$ loop in a way that is simultaneously fully integer, training-free, and directly deployable on commodity edge CPUs.